 The Authority is a member of several key international regulatory bodies.
 In this way, the Authority both stays informed about international regulatory developments and contributes to the development of global policy initiatives.

-The Legal and Enforcement Department is responsible for providing Bermuda legal advice to the Authority on a broad range of matters relating to the Authority’s statutory powers under Bermuda law.
+The Legal Services and Enforcement Department is responsible for providing Bermuda legal advice to the Authority on a broad range of matters relating to the Authority’s statutory powers under Bermuda law.
 It is also responsible for the development and application of the BMA's enforcement framework in relation to the non-compliance of entities it supervises.
 Additionally, it assists the Authority’s Board as Secretary and with carrying out the Authority’s Corporate Governance function.

-A member of the Authority’s Legal and Enforcement Department is also responsible for performing inter alia, the following functions:
+A member of the Authority’s Legal Services and Enforcement Department is also responsible for performing inter alia, the following functions:

 Licensing and Authorisations (L&A) is responsible for the processing of all applications filed pursuant to the Insurance Act 1978 and the Investment Funds Act 2006.
-This includes applications for licensing, applications for deregistration, notification of material changes, requests for approvals, requests for exemption from or modification to the requirements stated in the legislation, and applications to register or authorize Bermuda funds.
-The Authorisations unit within L&A team is also responsible for prudential supervision of Bermuda funds.
+This includes applications for licensing, applications for deregistration, notification of material changes, requests for approvals, requests for exemption from or modification to the requirements stated in the legislation, and applications to register or authorise Bermuda funds.
+The Authorisations unit within the L&A team is also responsible for prudential supervision of Bermuda funds.
 When the need arises, the L&A team provides recommendations for the development of appropriate policies to support implementation of regulatory and supervisory framework.

-The Authority’s Operations department is responsible for the following functions:
+The Authority’s Operations Department is responsible for the following functions: